thomlake/Flimsy.jl/README.md

 # DANGER!
-This recently underwent a significant refactor.
+This package recently underwent a significant refactor.
 Some links in this README are currently broken, but most things are working and stable now.

 # Flimsy.jl